Apple Earnings Preview: Positive Read-Through From Hon Hai; Focusing On App Growth

 - Prior iPhone sales commentary: Morgan Stanley, UBS, Pac Crest/Deutsche

 AAPL vs. ETF Alternatives

-Apple Inc designs, manufactures, and markets personal computers, mobile communication devices, media devices personal computers, and portable digital music players, and sells various related software, services, peripherals and networking solutions.
+Apple Inc designs, manufactures, & markets mobile communication & media devices, personal computers, & portable digital music players, & sells a variety of related software, services, accessories, networking solutions, & third-party digital content.

 Other News & PR